-Upon the completion of this offering, our officers, directors, 5% holders and their affiliates will represent beneficial ownership, in the aggregate, of approximately 60% of our total outstanding ordinary shares, including 30% held by Florian Schönharting, the chairman of our board of directors (exclusive of any potential shares that may be purchased as part of this offering).
+Upon the completion of this offering, our officers, directors, 5% holders and their affiliates will represent beneficial ownership, in the aggregate, of approximately % of our total outstanding ordinary shares, including % held by (exclusive of any potential shares that may be purchased as part of this offering).
 As a result, these parties may be able to determine all matters requiring shareholder approval.
 For example, these shareholders may be able to exert control over our business, including significant corporate actions such as mergers, schemes of arrangement, sales of substantially all of our assets, and election, re-election and removal of directors.
 This may prevent or discourage unsolicited acquisition proposals or offers for our ordinary shares, or other such changes in control, that you may feel are in your best interest.
 The interests of this group of shareholders may not always coincide with your interests or the interests of other shareholders and they may act in a manner that advances their best interests and not necessarily those who purchase ordinary shares in this offering, including seeking a premium value for their ordinary shares, and might affect the prevailing market price for our ordinary shares.

-For more information regarding our principal shareholders and their affiliated entities, see "Related Party Transactions" and "Principal Shareholders."
+For more information regarding our principal shareholders and their affiliated entities, see "Related Party Transactions" and "Principal Stockholders."